Department of Music

 Sheffield is celebrated as one of the UK's leading music cities, with dozens of major venues from the City Hall and Crucible to the Leadmill and the Foundry, covering all music genres.
 This brings with it a host of opportunities for our students to get involved in professional music-making of the highest quality.

-Department of Music students study at the heart of the campus in our Jessop Building, Soundhouse and performance facilities which are specially designed for cutting-edge research and teaching.
+Our students study at the heart of the campus in specially designed music facilities, which provides the ideal environment for cutting-edge research and teaching.

 Specially designed for music study, our £8.5m facilities provide the ideal environment for our diverse and cutting-edge teaching and research.